Durable pop-up tent – 8 elements worth checking before you buy

 7. Fire-retardant fabric – not always required, but often essential

 If you work at events, fairs or mass gatherings, you may come across requirements for fire-retardant canopies.
 It’s worth choosing a version made from fabric that meets the relevant standards.
+The benefits are clear:

 • compliance with rules and regulations